 - Advantages: This stand offers much more support and it is easier to load because it holds the bike more upright.
 As a bonus, the double leg kickstand looks really cool.

-- Disadvantages: This product is much more expensive and can be harder to find.
+- Disadvantages: This product can be expensive and harder to find.
 It is important to load your bike evenly when using this product because too much weight on one side will tip it over.

-The best bike kickstands have a combination of characteristics that separate them from the bunch.
+The best bike kickstands have a combination of characteristics that separate them from the rest of the bunch.
+These crucial factors are what we used to lead our search for the best kickstands around, and were based on feedback from our readers.
 Let’s take a quick look at what you should be keeping an eye out for.

 With this feature, there are two different ways to go.
 If you get an adjustable kickstand, you want one that doesn’t require tools to tweak.